Douglas Fox

 • Wired.com

 I also shoot photography for some of my stories.
-My photos have appeared in Discover, New Scientist, Natural History, Conservation, The Christian Science Monitor, and Science News for Kids.
+My photos have appeared in Discover, New Scientist, Natural History, Conservation, The Christian Science Monitor, High Country News, and Science News for Kids.

-My stories frequently take me around California, and sometimes as far away as Australia, Mauritius, or Antarctica (see Overseas Assignments and Antarctic Project 2007-2009).
+My stories frequently take me around California, and sometimes as far away as Australia, Mauritius, Papua New Guinea, or Antarctica (see Antarctic Project 2007-2010).

 Before becoming a writer I punched my time card in the laboratory studying the transcriptional effects of 2,3,7,8-tetrachlorodibenzo-para-dioxin (TCDD) in C57 mice.
 I now consider myself a reformed scientist.
 I’m happy to participate in that life strictly as a journalistic voyeur, and am glad to be writing about the big struggles and small quirks of science and the people who practice it.

-I serve on the board of the Northern California Science Writers Association (NCSWA)—the local chapter of the National Association of Science Writers (NASW).
-I spend my extra time backpacking, cross-country skiing, and sea kayaking.
+I formerly served as president of the board for the Northern California Science Writers Association (NCSWA) –the local chapter of the National Association of Science Writers (NASW).
+I spend my extra time backpacking, hiking, cross-country skiing, snow camping, ocean swimming, and sea kayaking.